Ticketing and Support

 Custom Fields

-When you define a ticket type you will be able to set one or more custom fields.
-You may need to define a common field for all custom ticket types (so you don't have to go one by one, putting it in all of them) and that's what the “global field” (Global field) is for.
+When you define a ticket type, you will be able to set one or more custom fields.
+You may need to define a common field for all custom ticket types (so you do not have to go one by one, putting it in all of them) and that is what the Global field is for.

 There are text type fields (one line), extended text (a multi-line free text box), date type data (which will show a calendar), numeric type (and which the system will validate as a number) or type “ true False”.